Gurmeetsingh8/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition

-This project applies KNN machiine learning algorithm on MNIST dataset for recognition of handwritten digits
+This project applies KNN machine learning algorithm on MNIST dataset for recognition of handwritten digits

 ### Software and Libraries

 This project uses the following software and Python libraries:

 •	Python 3

 •	NumPy

 •	pandas

 •	matplotlib